fullerjamesr/uchicago-spa-docs/grid_recs.rst

 .. admonition::
    If you're feeling lucky

-   UltrAuFoil 1.2/1.3 300 mesh (gold foil on gold mesh) for structures where beam-induced otin is the remaining limitation to resolution (EMS catalog number Q350AR13A for a 50 pack)
+   UltrAuFoil 1.2/1.3 300 mesh (gold foil on gold mesh) for structures where beam-induced motion is the remaining limitation to resolution (EMS catalog number Q350AR13A for a 50 pack)

 .. admonition::
    For samples that need a continuous support surface